 Relighting was achieved by the use of cinematic cameras, sequencer and the render queue in Unreal Engine 4.

-All post-process was done directly in Engine with additional camera controls.
+All post-process was done directly in the Engine with additional camera controls.

 Reference is taken from The Evil Within and other various lighting styles.
 Here's a breakdown of this project.
 I'll discuss the Lighting and how this was achieved.